 - Stress.
 Avoid or reduce stress as much as you can.

 - Weight.
 Maintain a healthy weight.
-Strive for a BMI (body mass index) between 18.5 and 24.9 and a waist smaller than 35 inches.
+Strive for a body mass index (BMI) from 18.5 to 24.9 and a waist smaller than 35 inches (90 centimeters).

 Eating a Healthy Diet

 Good nutrition is important for your heart health.
 Healthy eating habits will help you control some of your risk factors for CHD.

 - Eat plenty of fruits, vegetables, and whole grains.

 - Choose lean proteins, such as skinless chicken, fish, and beans.

 - Eat non-fat or low-fat dairy products, such as skim milk and low-fat yogurt.

 - Avoid foods that contain high levels of sodium (salt).

 - Read food labels.
 Avoid foods that contain saturated fat and partially hydrogenated or hydrogenated fats.
 These are unhealthy fats that are often found in fried foods, processed foods, and baked goods.